riceissa/issarice.com/wiki/product-reviews.md

 Started using around November 2014.

+If I recall correctly, I asked my father for recommendations, and he asked some coworkers, one of whom suggested Hover.

 It does everything I need (which isn't much, since I just manage a handful of websites) and does it without causing me any pain, so I am happy with it.

+# Nexus 7 tablet (2013 version)

+Purchased in late 2014 or early 2015, I believe at some store like Best Buy.

+I bought this tablet for college; my plan was to have a desktop computer in my dorm room and to carry around the tablet with me.
+The hope was that the tablet would be able to do everything I wanted to do in lectures while being lighter to carry than a laptop, and that I could do more "real work" on the desktop in my room.
+This turned out to be not such a good idea.
+For some CS courses, having a real programming environment was pretty important, so the tablet was inadequate for lectures.
+I also frequently went home on the weekends, so not being able to carry the desktop computer home was also annoying (I had a separate computer at home and would sync coursework using GitHub).
+Also the keyboard I bought for the tablet was pretty crappy and unpleasant to type on.
+After a few quarters of this setup, I gave up and just bought a laptop (the X220; see below).

 # Lenovo ThinkPad X220

 Purchased on eBay in 2015.

+I didn't do much research for this laptop.
+I remember asking some friends for recommendations, and two of them suggested the X220.

 This laptop is still working fine after five years of use.
 Overall I am happy with it, though I wish I had done more research when buying